SocketCluster/socketcluster-website/docs/api-ag-exchange.md

 }
 ```

-Because the `socket.subscribe(...)` method returns an `AGChannel` instance, you can also consume it directly like this:
+Because the `agServer.exchange.subscribe(...)` method returns an `AGChannel` instance, you can also consume it directly like this:

 ```js
 for await (